 In 2016 the Fries Museum in Leeuwarden exhibited the etagere by Gallé and the paravent Ecole de Nancy, which are now again for sale in the gallery.

-In 2017 the Van Gogh Museum in Amsterdam will exhibit the billet doux de Majorelle and the mural shelf by Gallé, so if you are interested in one of these pieces, you have to wait till they get back from the exhibition.
+In 2017 the Van Gogh Museum in Amsterdam will exhibit the billet doux de Majorelle, so if you are interested in this piece, you have to wait till it returns from the exhibition.

 The gallery is open every first weekend of the month.
 See the events section for the exact dates.